It’s no secret that Australia is expensive, but there are ways to saving money while visiting Melbourne.

 As a frugal traveller I always try to find ways to spend our travel money wisely.

-The City Circle tram – the best free service the city of Melbourne provides its visitors.
+The City Circle tram is the best free service the city of Melbourne provides its visitors to get to all of the tourist attractions within the city.
 You can get a free map of the City Circle tram route from your hotel or from the Information Centre at Federation Square.